cython/cython/docs/src/userguide/parallelism.rst

         If ``nogil`` is true, the loop will be wrapped in a nogil section.

-    :param use_threads_if: The loop is run in multiple threads only if ``CONDITION`` is evaluated as ``True``.
+    :param use_threads_if: The loop is run in multiple threads only if ``CONDITION`` is evaluated as true.
 Otherwise the code is run sequentially.
-Running the loop sequentially can be handy in the cases when the cost of spawning threads is greater than the benefirt of running the loop in parallel (e.g. for small data set).
+Running the loop sequentially can be handy in the cases when the cost of spawning threads is greater than the benefit of running the loop in parallel (e.g. for small data sets).

     :param schedule:
         The ``schedule`` is passed to OpenMP and can be one of the following: